real-stanford/SSCNav/README.md

 ### Semantic Scene Completion

 The experiment settings are controlled by file ```configs/config.json```.
+Each experiment is assigned a unique key in the file.
 Check the JSON file for details.

 **Note:** data are provided in the form of list.
 For example: